craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 If you hit either target, you deal your Weapon Damage as normal to both targets.

 You may only use this feature once between Long Rests.

+## Trickshot
+###### REQ: 3EXP
+###### W+1 AP
+###### USE: Melee or Ranged Weapon
+'In the rhythm of combat, you find an opponent's misstep and use it against them.'

+Target a creature within your Weapon Range and establish Line of Sight.
+Make an Attack Roll against that target's Reflex.

+If you hit, you deal your Weapon Damage as normal, and until the end of your next turn, you have Advantage on your next Attack Roll against that target.